-- 1 Tbsp coarse sugar for sprinkling on top (optional)
+- 1 tablespoon coarse sugar for sprinkling on top (optional)

 * If you don't have buttermilk you can substitute with a Tbsp of lemon juice and 3/4 cup minus one tablespoon of regular milk.

-3 Create a well in the center of the flour, pour in the melted butter and the buttermilk.
+3 Add butter, buttermilk: Create a well in the center of the flour, pour in the melted butter and the buttermilk.
 Gently mix with a wooden spoon until the flour mixture is just moistened.
 Don't over-mix!
 The mixture should look very shaggy.

-4 Divide the mixture into two balls, and flatten each onto a floured surface into a 1-inch thick, 6-inch wide circle.
+4 Form into wedges: Divide the mixture into two balls, and flatten each onto a floured surface into a 1-inch thick, 6-inch wide circle.
 Slice each round into 6 wedges.
 Transfer to the parchment paper-lined baking sheet, spacing at least an inch apart.
 Sprinkle with coarse sugar.

 To store, allow first to cool to room temperature, then seal in a freezer bag.